Jyrmi/instagram_downloader/README.md

 Instagram Downloader - downloads all images/video from an Instagram profile.
 Provide the instagram username or profile url as an argument.

 Example usage:

 python bin/run.py pythonpaige

 or

 python bin/run.py https://www.instagram.com/pythonpaige/

 You may optionally specify the directory to download to:

-python bin/run.py --dest pics pythonpaige or python bin/run.py --dest ~/Desktop/instagram_images pythonpaige
+python bin/run.py --dest pics pythonpaige

-You may also optionally specify the number of items (images/video) to download:
+or

-python bin/run.py --max 20 pythonpaige
+python bin/run.py --dest ~/Desktop/instagram_images pythonpaige

 The tool is now scraping from websta.me instead of instagram.com due to